onemoredata/bagger/t/README.txt

    BAGGER_TEST_LW_PORT -- Port for lenkwerk
    BAGGER_TEST_LW_DB   -- Database name for Lenkwerk DB

+For etcd, the LW ones are required plus:

+   BAGGER_TEST_ETCD       -- if set, test etcd functionality BAGGER_TEST_ETCD_PORT  -- Port to run etcd on.
+   BAGGER_TEST_ETCD_PATH  -- Path to etcd binary.
+Defaults to current path

 More of these will be added as we get to end to end testing and testing of storage nodes.